Breast Augmentation Morehead City, Jacksonville NC

 Breast augmentation is a procedure focused on enlarging the breasts while maintaining proportionality and a natural appearance and feeling.
 Many women have chosen breast implants as a way to reach their beauty goals.

-What You Need to Know About Breast Augmentations in Jacksonville and Morehead City, NC
+Breast Augmentations in Jacksonville and Morehead City, NC

 Different Implant Types

 There are two basic breast implant choices available:

 - Inherently safe, since 70 percent of your body is made up of salt water

 - Leakage does not present a risk to the patient

 - Cohesive gel decreases likelihood of leakage or rupture

 You can also choose where to have the incision made.
 The three most common choices are:

 - Transaxillary (under the arm)